sergijoan22/notes/notes/Google Cloud.md

 Publishers or subscribers don't need to be online all the time

-Stores messages for 7 days by default
+Stores messages for 7 days by default.
+Can be set to a minimum of 10 minutes and maximum of 7 days.

 Messages encrypted in transit and in rest